bgiesing/brandongiesing.com/content/money/apps/index.md

   - Make a hashtag to categorize your posts!
 It's easier for people to vote on your stuff if they can find it (since Rabadaba doesn't let people filter redabs out of your profile.

+### Panels

+- Storj Share (Desktop)
+  - Dedicate hard drive space to chunks of other user's encrypted files and get paid for "renting" it.

 ### Tasks/Surveys